WolfgangSteiner/CarND-Vehicle-Detection/README.md

 ![](fig/pipeline.png)

 In order to improve the reliability of the SVM classifier, I experimented with different features.
 I first started with just extracting the HOG features of the Y channel with mixed results.
-I then added HOG features for the U and V channel and color histograms and spacial binning to the feature vector which improved the accuracy of the classifiers.
+I then added HOG features for the U and V channel and color histograms and spatial binning to the feature vector which improved the accuracy of the classifiers.
 Finally, I did several rounds of hard negative mining by saving and hand sorting false positives that were generated during a pass through the project video.
 With these additional training images I finally trained classifiers that gave acceptable results.